ianmountain/moz-stag/src/ale-trail/batley.md

 displayOrder: 1
 pub: 'Cellar Bar'
 about: 'A single-room bar with Sky Sports, ESPN, At the Races, darts, pool and a juke box.'
 directions: 'Exit via the station building.
-Walk out of the car park and the Cellar Bar is across the road on the right, in the curved building on the corner.'
+Walk out of the car park and the Cellar Bar is across the road on the right, at the bottom of the curved building on the corner.'
 imageSrc: './src/images/pubs/cellar-bar-batley.png'
 imageAlt: 'The Cellar Bar in Batley'
 imageCredit: 'Google Streetview'